pvmm/msx-tile-forge/README.md

     *   Eyedropper functionality (Right-Click on map) to select the supertile under the cursor and make it active in the Supertile Palette.
     *   "ST Coords" display the supertile coordinates under the mouse.
     *   Paste Preview: When map data is on the clipboard, a semi-transparent preview of the paste area follows the mouse cursor.
+    *   **Deep Dive Editing (Double-Click):**
+        *   Double-clicking a supertile on the **Map Canvas** will jump to the Supertile Editor tab with that supertile selected for editing.
+        *   Double-clicking a supertile in the **Supertile Palette** will also jump to the Supertile Editor tab with that supertile selected.
     *   Save/Load maps as `.SC4Map` binary files.

 *   **Usage Analysis Windows (View Menu):**